 One of the important design differences between silicone composite insulators and porcelain cap & pin or long rod types is their smaller shank diameter, made possible by the high strength glass-fibre reinforced core rod.
-This contributes to superior pollution performance, such as in those situations where hydrophobicity is temporarily lost.
-However, this slimmer profile also means smaller metal end fittings and the issue of corona then has to be considered, even at lower voltage levels.
-For example, as far back as 1992 CIGRE WG B2.03 provided a general recommendation that, starting from 220 kV, the application of a suitable corona ring on the HV side is necessary mainly because of the potential impact on RIV.
+However, this slimmer profile means smaller metal end fittings and the issue of corona then has to be considered, even at lower voltage levels.
+As far back as 1992, CIGRE WG B2.03 provided a general recommendation that, starting from 220 kV, the application of a suitable corona ring on the HV side is necessary, mainly because of the potential impact on RIV.
 Subsequently, research using specialized software became available to more accurately simulate how corona affected critical areas of a composite insulator (e. g. the triple point) as well as the effect of water droplet corona.
-Yet in spite of all this progress, the following are just a sampling of examples, which demonstrate that the threat posed by corona is still not always being dealt with properly:
+Yet in spite of this progress, the threat posed by corona is still not always being dealt with properly.

-CIGRE WG B2.03 published a Technical Brochure (TB 284) titled Use of Corona Rings to Control the Electrical Field along Transmission Line Composite Insulators.
-Various 2-D and 3-D simulation programs were investigated, which use finite element or boundary element methods, and comparison of results has shown that, if correctly used, these programs provide similar results.
+In 2005, CIGRE WG B2.03 published a Technical Brochure (TB 284) titled Use of Corona Rings to Control the Electrical Field along Transmission Line Composite Insulators.
+Various 2-D and 3-D simulation programs were investigated that use finite element or boundary element methods.
+Comparison of results has shown that, if correctly used, these programs provide similar results.
 An interesting approach was adopted during this work involving 3-D simulations on two different types of 145 kV insulators.
 Laboratory tests were then conducted to measure the corona inception and extinction voltages on their HV end fittings in order to verify the simulations.
 The tests were performed at two different laboratories with the test configuration kept constant for each, i.e. same conductor, conductor clamp, height above ground, distance to steel cross-arm.
 This experimental configuration was also modelled using 3-D simulations of E-field.
 The voltage at which the electric field at the most exposed portion of the HV end fitting reached 22 kVrms/cm was then referred to as ‘calculated corona threshold voltage’ (see Table 2).